omahs/imx-docs/docs/main/guides/minting-on-immutable-x.md

 ## Metadata API

 Projects are expected to self-host their media assets, including both the endpoints for the metadata of the assets, as well as other media defined by the metadata.
-When [registering your collection's contract](../guides/onboarding/collection-registration.mdx) with Immutable X, you need to provide a metadata API endpoint for us to retrieve metadata properties for each of your NFTs.
+When [registering your collection's contract](../guides/onboarding/collection-registration.mdx) with ImmutableX, you need to provide a metadata API endpoint for us to retrieve metadata properties for each of your NFTs.

 Our metadata crawler will access `<metadata_api_url>/<token_id>` at the time of minting a new token.
 It appends `/<token_id>` to the metadata_api_url, for example: `https://metadata_api_url.com/1`